cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

 Since processes are subject to failures, correct processes cannot wait indefinitely for messages since the sender may be faulty.
 Hence, processes execute in rounds in which they wait for conditions to be met for some time but, if they timeout, send negative messages that will lead to new rounds.

-## The need for Gossip Communication
+## On the need for Gossip Communication

 Progress and termination are only guaranteed in if there exists a **Global Stabilization Time (GST)** after which communication is reliable and timely (Eventual $\Delta$-Timely Communication).